Tofame/JavaR/README.md

 # JavaR: Simple RPG Engine

-JavaR is a free and open-source RPG engine written in Java.
+JavaR is a free and open-source RPG engine written in Java (Anything from /res folder is NOT open source.
+Only the code is).
 This project is developed from scratch, following the tutorial series by [RyiSnow](https://www.youtube.com/@RyiSnow/featured).
 It provides a foundation for creating your own RPG or you can further develop this one.

 ### Support